Zulu Network (ZULU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zulu Network Historical Price

-According to the latest data gathered on Zulu Network live price page, the current price of Zulu Network is 0.00246321USD.
-The circulating supply of Zulu Network(ZULU) is 144.50M ZULU , giving it a market capitalization of $355.93K.
+According to the latest data gathered on Zulu Network live price page, the current price of Zulu Network is 0.00241704USD.
+The circulating supply of Zulu Network(ZULU) is 144.50M ZULU , giving it a market capitalization of $348.25K.

 The Zulu Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZULU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.